Allow explicit selection of built converters

 Please explain which further changes are required to resolve this.

-#3 Updated by S. Wrede over 6 years ago
+#3 Updated by S. Wrede about 9 years ago

 Some background information: the situation here (on MacOS) is as follows.
 Most libraries are build as fat binaries with 32 and 64 bit support, e.g., RSC, RSB and RST.
 This is fine as these libraries are under our control and we can fix any 32/64bit incompatibilities.
 The difference that comes with the rst converters is that link against (probably many, in the current approach) specific 3rd party libraries (opencv, naoqi, ...) that come with their own specific dependencies.
 For instance, in my case, there is no simple way to build OpenCV as a 32/64bit binary and thus I cannot build rst-converters and everything that is dependent on it in this way.
 The 32/64bit case serves just as one example, I could envision also other cases where, e.g., the 3rd party libraries have conflicting dependencies or other issues.